CryptoLight: An Electro-Optical Accelerator for Fully Homomorphic Encryption: Experimental Methodology And Results

-\textbf{Latency}.
-The latency comparison of FHE applications between CryptoLight and various accelerator baselines is shown in Figure~\ref{f:fhe_app_latency}.
-Since the performance bottleneck in both LR and Lola is FROT, their latency improvement is heavily influenced by the speedup of FROT.
-Compared to Lake, BTS reduces the latency of LR and Lola by $65.5\%$ and $57.4\%$ respectively, due to its faster FROT operations.
-CryptoLight reduces the latency of LR and Lola by $96\%$ and $93\%$ respectively, compared to BTS.
-Particularly, the latency improvement of CryptoLight on Lola is smaller.
-This is because only square activations on Lola require FMULs, while the summed products between weights and inputs involve just MULTCPs.

-\textbf{Energy}.
-The energy comparison of FHE applications between CryptoLight and various accelerator baselines is shown in Figure~\ref{f:fhe_app_energy}.
-The energy reduction of these two applications share a similar trend to the latency reduction.
-Compared to Lake, BTS decreases the energy consumption of LR and Lola by $62.7\%$ and $54\%$ respectively.
-CryptoLight reduces the energy consumption of LR and Lola by $96.4\%$ and $93.3\%$ respectively over BTS.
+\textbf{FMUL/FROT/FBOT energy}.
+The energy comparison between CryptoLight and various accelerator baselines is shown in Figure~\ref{f:photo_fmul_energy}.
+BTS consumes slightly larger power than Lake.
+Compared to BTS, CryptoLight reduces the energy consumption of FMUL, FROT and FBOT by 98.8\% on average.